 Robert H. Getz has been a director since March 31, 2006.
 Mr. Getz serves as Chairman of the Board and as a member of the Corporate Governance and Nominating Committee.
 Mr. Getz is Managing Partner and Founder of Pecksland Capital Partners, a private investment firm.
 Prior to 2016, Mr. Getz served as a Managing Director and Partner of Cornerstone Equity Investors, LLC, a private equity investment firm which he co-founded in 1996.
 Prior to the formation of Cornerstone, Mr. Getz served as a Managing Director and Partner of Prudential Equity Investors and Prudential Venture Capital.
-Mr. Getz has invested in and served on the board of several metals and mining companies and currently serves on the Board of Directors of Ero Copper (TSX:ERO.TO), where he serves as Chairman of the Compensation Committee and a member of the Governance Committee.
-Mr. Getz also serves on the board of Jaguar Mining (TSX: JAG.TO).
-Mr. Getz formerly served as a Director of NewMarket Gold Inc. and as Chairman of the Board of Crocodile Gold Corp prior to its acquisition by NewMarket Gold in 2015.
+Mr. Getz has invested in and served on the boards of several public and private technology, manufacturing and metals and mining companies.
+Mr. Getz currently serves on the Board of Directors of Ero Copper (TSX:ERO.TO), where he serves as Chairman of the Compensation Committee and a member of the Governance Committee.
+He also serves on the board of Techtronic Industries (HKG:0669.HK), a leading developer and manufacturer of power tools.
+Mr. Getz formerly served as a Director of Jaguar Mining until 2019.
+He also served as a Director of NewMarket Gold Inc. until 2016 and as Chairman of Crocodile Gold Corp until its merger with NewMarket in 2015.
 The board believes that Mr. Getz's experience as an investor and extensive record as a director of other public and private companies, as well as his wide variety of operating experience, enables him to lead the board with his valuable perspective on a variety of strategic issues.